LJPc-solutions/freescout-calendar-module/README.md

 > [!NOTE]
 > This works since version 2.0.0.
 If you are using an older version, you need to update manually.

+If you are upgrading from version 1.x, please check the [releasenotes](https://github.com/LJPc-solutions/freescout-calendar-module/releases/tag/2.0.0).

 ## Translations

 Here is the complete list of translations for the WHMCS Module for FreeScout: